 If I am CAPTAIN OBVIOUS, then you are CAPTAIN OBLIVIOUS.

 Is King Friday from Mr. Rogers' Neighborhood of Make-Believe different from King Amunhotep III of Egypt.
-Trivially, yes - because King Friday never existed as a king, who ruled over a polity in reality, but King Amunhotep III existed and reigned over Ancient Egypt for ~38 years.
+Trivially, yes - because King Friday never existed as a king, who ruled over a polity in reality, but King Amunhotep III existed and reigned over the polity of Ancient Egypt for ~38 years.

 If imaginary experiments exist in reality, then the imaginary King Friday, the imaginary Queen Sara and the imaginary Neighborhood of Make-Believe exist as a real king and a real queen ruling over a real neighborhood (not as sock puppets and cheap scenery in a PBS kid's show).